- About Bangladesh

 The People’s Republic of Bangladesh was founded as a constitutional, secular, democratic, multiparty, parliamentary republic.
 After independence, Bangladesh went through periods of poverty and famine, as well as political turmoil and military coups.
 The restoration of democracy in 1991 has been followed by considerable advances in economic, political, and social development.

 Bangladesh is undergoing substantial economic and social change, and this will intensify in the coming decades.
 Fundamental forces are at play, involving rapid industrialization, structural change in the economy, and substantial rural-urban migration.
 These processes bring a host of developmental pressures, and a range of potential inequities.
-As the country moves to middle-income status, the differences in income and living conditions have tended to widen.
-This is a by-product of the growth process, Bangladesh’s centralized economic model, and its difficult geography.
+In 2018, Bangladesh met the three UN criteria for LDC graduation, pending two triennial reviews in 2021 and 2024.
+If the country is successful, it will have to face the challenges of potentially losing preferential market access and other preferential trade concessions.
+Bangladesh has a centralized governance regime and a complex geography.
+This poses considerable challenges with regards to rapid urbanization and transboundary issues such as water security.
 It is vital these inequalities are addressed if poverty is to be further reduced, and a host of future problems associated with social exclusion avoided.

 Environmental pressures, exacerbated by climate change, remain significant and could easily worsen if remedial actions are not taken at the local and global level.
 While the population is expected to stabilize at around 200 million, growing wealth and migration will place further strain on ecosystems and the living environment.

 Providing better social services, especially in health and education, is also key to Bangladesh’s continuing ability to meet core welfare objectives.
-While the country has done well in meeting its headline MDG obligations, the quality and durability of some outcomes remains weak.
+While the country did well in meeting its headline MDG obligations, the quality and durability of some outcomes remains inadequate in the current SDG era.
 Major service delivery concerns must be addressed by more effectively improving the quality of governance in Bangladesh.
-As inequalities get more profound and complex, there is a need to look beyond aggregate data, to see whether disadvantaged groups actually have access to services, as well as how performance varies geographically.
+As inequalities get more profound and complex, there is a need to look beyond aggregate data to see whether disadvantaged groups get access to the services they need, as well as how performance varies geographically.

 Bangladesh’s economic model has been consistently mindful of the poor and the disadvantaged.
-Indicators of extreme poverty demonstrate that poverty has fallen from around 50 per cent of the population in 2000, to just over 30 per cent in 2010.
-Broad improvements in social welfare have been secured.
+Indicators of extreme poverty demonstrate that poverty has fallen from around 50 per cent of the population in 2000, to around 24 per cent in 2016.
+Broad improvements in social welfare have been secured, and social safety net coverage has improved drastically.
 This is rooted largely in Bangladesh’s abundant supply of inexpensive labour, and in successful government policies that promote macroeconomic stability and growth.
-With the global economic recovery, favorable demographics and improving investor confidence, growth may accelerate above its current trend rate of 6 to 6 ½ per cent in the coming years.
+With the global economic recovery, favorable demographics and improving investor confidence, GDP growth has accelerated above 8% in FY2019, with an average of over 6.3% in the last decade.

 Ongoing government programs have targeted disaster preparedness and recovery, with great success.
 Bangladesh’s vulnerability to disasters is significant, but the country’s track record has been exceptional at improving human security and saving lives.
 While extreme climatic events still tragically result in some deaths, numbers have fallen drastically.
 This provides a sound foundation for addressing other pressing questions of environmental sustainability.